CarlosNZ/json-edit-react/README.md

 - **1.0.0**:
   - [Custom nodes](#custom-nodes)
   - Allow editing of keys
+  - Option to define restrictions on data type selection
   - Option to hide array/object item counts
 - **0.9.6**: Performance improvement by not processing child elements if not visible
 - **0.9.4**: